Guatemalan survivors revisit horror of war in ex-dictator's trial

 Prosecutors allege Rios Montt turned a blind eye as soldiers used rape, torture and arson against leftist insurgents and targeted indigenous people in a "scorched earth" offensive that killed at least 1,771 members of the Mayan Ixil group.

-The defence argues that Rios Montt did not control battlefield operations and that there was no genocide.
+The defense argues that Rios Montt did not control battlefield operations and that there was no genocide.

 "It's not possible to prove these crimes.
 It's impossible at this moment to prove that there was a genocide in Guatemala and that is what we will prove," said Marco Antonio Cornejo, a lawyer for Rios Montt.